seantcanavan/anon-eth-net/README.md

 ##General Setup for all OS's:
 1. Update the required values in assets/config.json:
-  1. CheckInGmailAddress - set this to the gmail address you wish to receive system reports and process logs at
+  1. CheckInGmailAddress - set this to the gmail address you wish to receive system reports and process logs at.
-  2. CheckInGmailPassword - set this to the password to the above gmail address
+  2. CheckInGmailPassword - set this to the password to the above gmail address.
   3. CheckInFrequencySeconds - set this to the frequency at which you'd like to receive system reports at your specified emai laddress. value is in seconds.
   4. NetQueryFrequencySeconds - set this to the frequency at which you'd like anon-eth-net to check for internet connectivity.
 2. Optionally update the optional values in assets/config.json: